Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-rootchain.md

 }
 ```

-Total 6 contract addresses, include `PowerTON` contract address, are stored in `manager.json`.
+A total of six contract addresses, including `powerTON` contract address, is stored in `manager.json`.

-## Setup TON Stake
+## Setting up TON Stake Contracts

-### Activate PowerTON
+### Activating PowerTON

-Use `startPowerTON`, a sub-command of `manage-staking`, to activate `PowerTON` which has the rule of un-issued seigniorage of TON.
+`startPowerTON`, which is a sub-command of `manage-staking`, is used to activate `powerTON`, a rule of distributing un-issued seigniorage of TON.

-As following command, Send transaction for activating `PowerTON`.
+Send a transaction for activating `powerTON` through the following command.

 ```bash
 plasma-evm $ build/bin/geth --nousb manage-staking startPowerTON \